JohnDMcMaster/open-tl866/README.md

 #### From the Open Firmware

-If your TL866 is running the open firmware the update tool can trigger a reset into the bootloader, but it needs to be told which serial port to use to talk to the TL866.
-You can do that with the `--reset-tty` option, for example `otl866 --reset-tty COM6` on Windows or `otl866 --reset-tty /dev/ttyACM0` on Linux.
+If your TL866 is running the open firmware the update tool can trigger a reset into the bootloader: `otl866 self update firmware/dist/tl866-epromv.hex` On Windows or if you multiple serial ports you may need to add `--reset-tty`(ex: `--reset-tty COM6` on Windows)

 If you flashed the open firmware using an ICSP programmer the bootloader has been erased from your TL866.
 In order to use the update tool you'll